 - Cover your mouth if you cough or sneeze

-Even though there’s no quick way to get rid of Mono, you’ll probably feel better in a few weeks.
-The good news is that once you’ve had it, you probably won’t get it again.
+Even though there’s no quick way to get rid of mono, you will probably feel better in a few weeks.
+The good news is that once you’ve had it, you are unlikely to get it again.